andrepl/GriefPrevention/README.md

 What's Different?
 -----------------

-Right now not much.
-Siege mode is gone, because I have no use for it and it can be implemented externally.
+ - Siege mode is gone, because I have no use for it and it can be implemented externally.
+ - Spam protection is gone.  spam != grief. and GP wasn't super great at it.
-The source code has been thoroughly cleaned up and reformatted.
-Also, the command system has also seen the beginnings of a substantial overhaul, all commands are now available as subcommands of a main `/griefprevention` command (also aliased to `/gp`).  some have also been combined into multi purpose commands, for example `/restorenatureaggressive` is now `/restorenature aggressive`.
+ - The source code has been thoroughly cleaned up and reformatted.
+ - The command system has also seen the beginnings of a substantial overhaul, all commands are now available as subcommands of a main `/griefprevention` command (also aliased to `/gp`).  some have also been combined into multi purpose commands, for example `/restorenatureaggressive` is now `/restorenature aggressive`.
 Tab completion is available wherever possible.

 What's Planned?
 ---------------

- - Spam control is likely to be removed.
-Many servers report false positives, and spam prevention doesn't seem like the job of a land protection plugin.
  - The data storage backend is going to be made to support arbitrary, persistent metadata for both players and claims.
  - Player movements will be tracked and events fired when claims are entered/left.
  - an api for new claim 'flags' to be created.